 Roose Guesthouse is surrounded by juniper trees in a horse field, right on the doorstep of Kärdla, but with one foot in the countryside.
 Both the centre of Kärdla and the beach are within 2 km of the house.
 This charming old structure was renovated in a way that helped to maintain its spirit and warmth but added some modern amenities.
 Your stay at Roose Guesthouse is best summarised in the following sentence: it's lovely to stay with us.

-Roose Guesthouse can provide great accommodation for one or more families, groups of up to nine people and business travellers.
-There are five bedrooms sleeping nine in the house.
+Roose Guesthouse can provide great accommodation for one or more families, groups of up to ten people and business travellers.
+There are six bedrooms sleeping ten in the house.
 We also rent out the floors separately.

 Roose Guesthouse is open all year round.
 Before it was turned into a guesthouse, the house actually belonged to Karl Kaups, who was a member of parliament and a man of faith.
 The building of the two-storey house was completed in 1939, but Kaups did not live here even for one day – he fled to America to escape from the approaching Soviet troops and occupation.
 After Estonia regained its independence, the house was returned to the Kaups family.